 The industry itself makes it relatively easy to find enough quality opportunities.
 With today's report into the best of the best, you’ll see that the top standards in peer-to-peer lending remain very high and the risk-reward balance excellent.

-Investors who spread their money across some of what I consider to be the best peer-to-peer lending accounts in the UK today can strongly expect to enjoy extremely attractive and stable results, with the most likely overall return being between 4% and 8% per year.
-This shouldn’t vary much for lenders who adopt the strategy of spreading their money across lots of platforms and loans.
+Investors who spread their money across some of what I consider to be the best peer-to-peer lending accounts in the UK today can strongly expect to enjoy extremely attractive and stable results.
+The most likely overall return is between 5% and 8% per year.

-The majority of these P2P lending companies also offer lending through tax-free IFISAs, although most people based in the UK with less than £10,000-£30,000 (£5,000-£15,000 for higher-rate taxpayers) will typically pay no tax even in regular P2P accounts.
+The majority of the P2P lending companies I mention also offer lending through tax-free IFISAs.
+Even so, most people based in the UK with less than £10,000-£30,000 (£5,000-£15,000 for higher-rate taxpayers) will typically pay no tax even in regular P2P accounts.

-The six best peer-to-peer lending providers in the UK are:
+The nine best peer-to-peer lending providers in the UK are:

-- Loanpad: the lowest-risk P2P lending company, and probably one of the safest investments in the UK, in any asset class.
+Loanpad: the lowest-risk P2P lending company in the UK, and probably one of the safest investments anywhere, in any asset class.

-- Proplend: extremely active – and successful – at keeping its borrowers and lenders in healthy shape even during the pandemic.
+Proplend: extremely active – and successful – at keeping its borrowers and lenders in healthy shape.